Optimal Differentially Private Model Training with Public Data: Numerical Experiments

 \paragraph{Details on Implementations of Algorithms:} We compare four different semi-DP algorithms: 1. \textit{Throw-away}.
 2. \textit{DP-SGD}~\cite{abadi16,de2022unlocking}.
-3. \textit{PDA-MD}~\cite[Algorithm 1]{amid2022public}.
+3. \textit{PDA-MD}~\citep[Algorithm 1]{amid2022public}.
 4. \textit{Our~\cref{alg: weighted dp-sgd}}---specifically, the \textit{sample-with-replacement} version of our algorithm.
-The \textit{Throw-away} algorithm simply returns a minimizer $w_{\text{pub}}$ of the public loss: $w_{\text{pub}}=(\xpu^T \xpu )^{-1}\xpu^T y_{\text{pub}}$. \textit{DP-SGD} adds noise to all (public or private) gradients.
+If $\npu \geq d$, the \textit{Throw-away} algorithm simply returns a minimizer $w_{\text{pub}}$ of the public loss: $w_{\text{pub}}=(\xpu^T \xpu )^{-1}\xpu^T y_{\text{pub}}$.
+Otherwise, we used pretrained warm-start models with all public samples.
+(See ``\textbf{warm-start}'' paragraph below for details.) \textit{DP-SGD} adds noise to all (public or private) gradients.
 We use the state-of-the-art (for image classification) implementation of DP-SGD of~\cite{de2022unlocking}.
-We adopt the re-parameterization of DP-SGD in~\cite[Equation 3]{de2022unlocking} to ease the hyperparameter tuning.
-For \textit{PDA-MD}, we implement~\cite[Algorithm]{amid2022public}.
+We adopt the re-parameterization of DP-SGD in~\citep[Equation 3]{de2022unlocking} to ease the hyperparameter tuning.
+For \textit{PDA-MD}, we implement~\citep[Algorithm]{amid2022public}.
 We use their exact Mirror descent form by multiplying the inverse of the hessian $\xpu^T \xpu$ by the private gradient \cite{amid2022public}.
 In their original implementation, they added a small constant, Hessian Regularization, times the identity matrix to the Hessian before calculating the inverse for numerically stable.
 We choose the hessian regularization constant as $0.01$, the same value in their original implementation.

+\textit{Effect of increasing ratio $\npu/\npr$:} More public data always improves the performance of \cref{alg: weighted dp-sgd}, but does not always benefit PDA-MD.
+The primary reason for this is that our algorithm more effectively handles the increasing privacy noise that is needed to maintain semi-DP with increasing ratio $\npu/n$.
+Our algorithm achieves this by using the weight parameter to reduce the variance of the increasingly noisy private gradients and leverage public gradients.
+By contrast, as $\npu/n$ ratio rises, the efficacy of PDA-MD may diminish due to its over-reliance on increasingly noisy private gradients.
+We verify our reasoning numerically in Appendix \ref{sec: tables}: Tables \ref{table: std_dev_eps_2} and \ref{table: std_dev_eps_4} record the standard deviation $\sigma$ of the privacy noise for different ratios.

 \textit{Effect of hessian regularization parameter on PDA-MD:} Upon reproducing the results of PDA-MD, we discovered a high sensitivity to the choices of Hessian Regularization, especially when the ratio of the largest and the smallest eigenvalue of the data matrix is large.
 We test PDA-MD on the dataset proposed in the original study as well as on our own dataset.
 The results of these tests are displayed in~\Cref{fig:hessian_reg}.
 We see PDA-MD is sensitive to hessian regularization parameter, which requires extra tuning on complicated tasks.
 We implement PDA-MD with the optimal regularization value of $0.01$.